yext/slapshot-reusable-workflows/verify-publish/README.md

 # Verify Publish

-This action verifies package version and get npm tag to publish
+This action verifies NPM publish readiness and determine npm dist-tag

-## Inputs

-## `COMMIT_MSG`

-The commit message for the release.

 ## Outputs

 ## `npm_tag`

-The npm tag to publish under
+The npm dist-tag to publish.

+## `working_directory`

+The directory that contains the package to be published if package is part of a monorepo.